Why Do All Objects Fall Towards The Ground At The Same Rate, Regardless Of Their Weight?

 Here is the punchline.
 The gravitational force pulling an object down is F = mg, but Newton’s second law says that whatever force you apply to an object produces an acceleration a = F / m.
 So for a freely falling object near Earth, a = F / m = (m · g) / m = g.
 The mass cancels out.
 A bowling ball and a marble plunge with exactly the same acceleration of about 9.81 m/s2, because the stronger pull on the bowling ball is exactly offset by its larger inertia.

-Galileo is supposed to have first demonstrated this, allegedly by dropping two cannonballs of different weights from the Leaning Tower of Pisa in the late 1500s.
-The most spectacular re-run was performed live on the Moon: on August 2, 1971, Apollo 15 commander David Scott released a 1.32 kg geological hammer and a 0.03 kg falcon feather from the same height in front of a TV camera.
-In the Moon’s near-vacuum they hit the lunar dust at exactly the same instant — a textbook proof that, without air, every object falls at the same rate.
+Galileo Galilei was the first to argue that all bodies fall alike (more on how he actually did it below).
+The most spectacular re-run was performed live on the Moon: on August 2, 1971, Apollo 15 commander David Scott released a 1.32 kg (2.91 lb) geological hammer and a 0.03 kg (1.1 oz) falcon feather from the same height in front of a TV camera.
+In the Moon’s near-vacuum they hit the lunar dust at exactly the same instant, a textbook proof that, without air, every object falls at the same rate.

 Since the force on a falling body from anything other than gravity (air drag aside) is negligible, the only acceleration affecting its motion is g = 9.8 m/s2.